 Employers have a duty to consult with their employees, or their representatives, on health and safety matters.
-While not legally required it is strongly recommended that you continue to consider COVID-19 as part of your assurance procedures.
+While not legally required it is strongly recommended that you continue to consider respiratory infection transmission as part of your assurance procedures.
 Public Health Scotland has guidance on how to carry out risk assessments that sets out further detail.

 The Health and Safety Executive has guidance on how to keep people safe and healthy at work.

-Considering COVID-19 measures as part of how your workplace or organisation operates can support your organisational resilience, and the continuity of your operations.
+Considering control measures as part of how your workplace or organisation operates can support your organisational resilience, and the continuity of your operations.
 The most important thing is what you actually do to manage and control risk on the premises.

 Some actions you may wish to take in line with your risk assessment are:

 - maximising ventilation and the use of outside space, if possible

-- businesses may wish to strongly recommend, or indeed require, people to wear a face covering in areas where the risk of transmission is higher or where your risk assessment supports the wearing of them, noting exemptions
+- businesses may wish to recommend people wear a face covering in areas where the risk of transmission is higher or where your risk assessment supports the wearing of them, noting exemptions where individuals may be unable to

 - reinforcing enhanced cleaning, particularly of frequently touched surfaces and applying and reinforcing hygiene measures such as cough and sneeze etiquette and by providing hand sanitiser